Deepak747884/YT-Script-Generator/README.md

     Ubuntu: https://gpt4all.io/installers/gpt4all-installer-linux.run

-3. Download the Falcon LLM model, and note the download path.
+2. Using above, download the Falcon LLM model, and note the download path.

-4. Install the required dependencies:
+3. Install the required dependencies:

     pip install -r requirements.txt

-6. Update the path of the model in line 11 of llm.py
+4. Update the path of the model in line 11 of llm.py

+   It should look like this:

+   "<Path>/nomic.ai/GPT4All/ggml-model-gpt4all-falcon-q4_0.bin"

-7. Start the python application using
+6. Start the python application using

     streamlit run llm.py